 I don’t remember doing many handstands past age 12 or 13, so when I asked my daughter if she remembered what it meant, she said, “You were good at all the tricks (cartwheels, handstands, etc.)” I have no recollection of my daughter being impressed by any “tricks” I could perform.

 So many times, I’ve thought: I’ll never forget this, and then I do.
 I hear my youngest child’s baby voice on an old video and remember how she said “busgetti” and “breaftist” and “ambleeance” — spaghetti, breakfast and ambulance.
 I stumble upon a note my son wrote when he was 4 and remember how he used to scrawl angry rants on his leftover Spiderman Valentines and launch them into the living room like tiny enemy missiles when he was mad.
-I find a book Chloe “wrote” before she could write and wonder if someday she’ll show it to Oprah or Marie Forleo or another interviewer when asked how she became a writer.
+I find a book my oldest daughter “wrote” before she could write and wonder if someday she’ll show it to Oprah or Marie Forleo or Zibby Owens when asked how she became a writer.
 “I’ve always been a writer,” she might say.

 “The days are long but the years are short.” — Gretchen Rubin

-Last year I cried for about 3 months, took anti-depression medication, and felt my heart break over and over for 10 months when my son was three hours away at college.
-This year, I feel relaxed and hopeful for his sophomore year at a university 30 miles away.
+In 2018, I cried for about 3 months, took anti-depression medication, and felt my heart break over and over for 10 months when my son was three hours away at college.
+In 2019, I felt relaxed and hopeful for his sophomore year at a university 30 miles away.
 I’ve almost forgotten the panic attacks that kept me up night after night.

 Growing up in the Catholic Church, the idea of “eternity” made my head spin.
 Forever and ever and ever and ever was too much to contemplate so I made a game of it that I still sometimes play.
 When something happened that made me really happy, I would think: This, forever, please.
 Adventures with my siblings or playing cards with my mom made me pray: This, forever, please.
 And over the years those experiences evolved.
 Watching my kids laugh together or exploring an island with my best friend or even sitting under the pergola with my husband watching our dogs run around, I think: This, forever, please.